kibotu/GooglePlayForceUpdate/README.md

         new GPVersionChecker.Builder(this)
                 .setCheckingStrategy(CheckingStrategy.ALWAYS)
+                // .forceUpdate(false) // removes possibility to skip the update dialog, default is false
                 // .setCustomPackageName("com.sample") // for debugging purposes while the app is not published in stores yet
                 // .showDialog(false) default true
                 .setVersionInfoListener(version -> Log.v(TAG, "version=" + version))